grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Hemi looked away and found himself analying the gauges.
 They had already achieved 30 meters of depth.

 "Cassandra!"
-Percy yelled down to sonar through the hatch in the floor of the control room.
+Percy yelled down to sonar through the hatch in the deck of the control room.
 "Stay on them!
 I need to know what they're doing."

 "I'm trying to Captain Percy."
 Cassandra responded, unable to hide the uncertainty in her voice.
 "I...
 I think they might be diving..."